communitiesuk/submit-social-housing-lettings-and-sales-data-prototype/govuk-prototype-rig/docs/using-data/index.md

     }
   },
   hint: {
-    text: "Select all that apply"
+    text: "Select all that apply."
   },
   items: [{
     value: "Heated seats",